 Through the leadership of the Newark Arts Education Roundtable, 2017 opened with an effort to explore ways to make the most of Arts Ed Now at the local level.
 Over six community-based sessions in March & April, more than 80 local community members + children came together to discuss arts education advocacy in Newark and share ideas for best practices, creative ideas and tools to make an impact in Newark.
 A session was held in each of the five Wards as well as one with arts teachers during a “professional development day” at NJPAC.

 Engagement was refreshingly lively and positive.
 Each group had its own character and common viewpoints, but there were also a good amount of powerful, creative and clear ideas shared by individuals who clearly care about this issue.

 The outcomes were clear – people are eager for arts education in Newark and are ready to be community advocates.
 What did they say they needed the most?
 Here are the key highlights:

 - Public awareness of what’s available and how to engage with it

 - Help navigating the politics and the systems to be good advocates

 Stay tuned during the 2017/18 academic year as we help NAER develop an on-the-ground program to address these needs and activate local advocates for impact!

 Arts Ed Now 2.0!

-Arts Ed Now is kicking into high gear for some exciting things coming in September 2017.
-Stay tuned for updates!
+Arts Ed Now kicked into high gear for some exciting updates to the campaign: